aristocratos/bpytop/README.md

 #### bpytop.cfg: (auto generated if not found)

-"/etc/bpytop.conf" will be used as default seed for config file creation if it exists.
+"/etc/bpytop.conf" will be used as default seed for config file creation if it exists. ("/usr/local/etc/bpytop.conf" on BSD)

 ```bash
 #?
 Config file for bpytop v.
 1.0.58